KULeuven-MICAS/accfg-artifacts/README.md

 ## Claims:

 1. Performance on OpenGEMM is improved by 1.99x geomean, and up to 2.71x for some sizes through our optimizations.
-2. Performance on Gemmini is improved by 10.5% geoman.
+2. Performance on Gemmini is improved by 10.5% geomean.
 3. Figures 10, 11 and 12 in the paper can be reproduced.

 ## Installation and requirements